 As a magnet school within HISD, AIMS has no religious affiliation.
 Students’ religious convictions do not factor into admissions, and the curriculum does not include theological material.
 While there is no institutionalized prayer in the school, there is a daily minute of silence during which students may choose to pray.
 Additionally, absences due to religious holidays do not count against a student’s record, though the student is still responsible for make-up work.

-Applications are accepted from early November to mid-December for the subsequent school year, and admitted students are notified by late March.
+HISD residents should apply during the Phase 1 application window, which lasts from late September until early December for the subsequent school year, and admitted students are notified by late March.
 Admission is based on the lottery system, and all students have an equal chance of admission.

 AIMS incorporates language immersion into every aspect of its curriculum.
 50% of instruction is given in English, and 50% is given in Arabic.
 Students learn in both languages across all subjects, building their competence in Arabic even as they learn the core content and skills of a standard elementary school curriculum.
 In addition to the core subjects, PE, art, and music are offered as electives.